BlaqueDevs/se-assignment-day-4-software-project-management-Mal-Raven/README.md

             -Examples:
               1.Construction: Building a bridge where all phases are clearly defined and changes are costly.
               2.Compliance Projects: Implementing regulations where requirements are fixed and must be met precisely.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+Answer:-Methods for Ensuring Quality Assurance:
+            1. Automated Testing: Use unit, integration, and end-to-end tests to catch issues early.
+            2. Code Reviews: Regular peer reviews to ensure code quality and adherence to standards.
+            3. Continuous Integration/Continuous Deployment (CI/CD): Automated builds and deployments to catch issues with each code change.
+            4. Manual Testing:Use QA teams for exploratory, usability, and regression testing.
+            5. User Acceptance Testing (UAT): Involve end-users to validate the software meets their needs.
+            6. Static Analysis: Automated tools to detect code quality issues and vulnerabilities.
+            7. Regular Feedback Loops: Frequent feedback from stakeholders to align with requirements.

+      -Importance of Maintaining High Standards:
+            1.Reliability:** Ensures the software performs consistently and is free of critical bugs.
+            2.User Satisfaction:** High-quality software meets user expectations, leading to higher satisfaction.
+            3.Cost-Efficiency:** Early detection of defects reduces the cost and effort of fixing issues later.
+            4.Reputation:** Maintaining quality builds trust and enhances the reputation of the development team or company.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?